niemasd/How-to-Teach-Online/teach_online/academic_integrity.md

 The tools in this repository support exams with multiple choice, short answer, math, Parsons, etc. problems: they simply perform string equality comparisons between responses to determine response equality.

+### LLM-Proof Problems

+All of the discussion about maintaining Academic Integrity in exams has focused on deterring and detecting collaboration, but it misses a common form of Academic Integrity violation that has skyrocketed since 2023: the use of Large Language Model (LLM) tools like ChatGPT to solve exam problems.
+While the unauthorized use of LLMs is largely a non-issue in in-person proctored exams (as the proctored environment can simply check for and disallow the use of unauthorized resources), it is a prevalent issue in online exams, even with the use of remote proctoring services.

+While LLMs certainly pose a challenge in designing online exams, instructors can aim to write LLM-proof problems for their exams.
+Specifically,
+try to write problems that are hard to verbalize as a prompt.
+In my classes, I have a handful of problem styles that I look to use for this.

+First, I like to write problems that ask about an image.
+In the *Advanced Data Structures* course I commonly teach, I like to post an image of a data structure that we have learned in class, ask them to execute some algorithm on the example in the image, and have them submit the results of the algorithm as their answer.
+In the current state of LLMs,
+it is non-trivial to design a prompt that relies on an image: the student would likely need to somehow translate the image into a text representation, which will be challenging and likely time-consuming (and thus problematic in a timed exam).
+While image-based problems will be easier to design in some disciplines vs. others, this approach is applicable to quite a range of subjects with enough creativity from the instructor.
+Note that image-based problems could pose an accessibility problem for students with visual impairments, so an instructor will want to have alternative forms of assessment if any students are incapable of seeing the image.

+I also like to write problems that require some form of interaction with the problem.
+For example,
+in my Computer Science classes,
+I like to write Parsons problems, which are problems in which students need to drag-and-drop existing blocks of code to build a program.
+In my introductory programming courses,
+I like to write problems where the solution program is a non-standard approach to solving the computational problem (e.g. a somewhat convoluted way of finding the maximum of a list of numbers): the LLM will likely produce a solution that uses a simple approach (which will not help the student solve the problem), which makes the problem reasonably LLM-proof, and this type of problem requires students to think outside the box, which is a good assessment of mastery of the topic.
+I've also written questions that require the student to rearrange elements in some particular order (often coupled with an image, e.g. "Here's a data structure: IMAGE.
+Run this algorithm, and rearrange the elements in the order they would be output by the algorithm").

 ## Programming Assignments

 Instructors of computing-related courses will likely want to maintain Academic Integrity on programming assignments.